-Machine Coordinates (or Absolute Coordinates) is the absolute and constant representation of machine axis position.
+Machine Coordinates (or Absolute Coordinates) is the absolute and constant representation of the machine axis position.

 These coordinates never change between Machine Restarts and must remain such.
-In fact there is often no way for an operator to adjust Absolute Machine Axis Home position.
+In fact, there is often no way for an operator to adjust the Absolute Machine Axis Home position.

 Machine Home is simply that magical place where all Machine Coordinates should become Zero.

 To Home the Machine is to start a machine operation, that will move all Axis to their soft limit position where X, Y, and Z-axis reading will be set to zero.

 Homing must be done every time you restart your machine.
 Without it machine does not know where is the position of its table or spindle.

 When homed your machine coordinates will read X=0 Y=0 and Z=0 and it is going to look like this: